precimed/mixer/README.md

 If you use MiXeR software for your research publication, please cite the following paper(s):

-* for univariate analysis: D. Holland et al., Beyond SNP Heritability: Polygenicity and Discoverability Estimated for Multiple Phenotypes with a Univariate Gaussian Mixture Model, bioXriv, doi: https://doi.org/10.1101/133132
+* for univariate analysis: D. Holland et al., Beyond SNP Heritability: Polygenicity and Discoverability Estimated for Multiple Phenotypes with a Univariate Gaussian Mixture Model, PLOS Genetics, 2020, https://doi.org/10.1371/journal.pgen.1008612
 * for cross-trait analysis: O.Frei et al., Bivariate causal mixture model quantifies polygenic overlap between complex traits beyond genetic correlation, Nature Communications, 2019, https://www.nature.com/articles/s41467-019-10310-0

 The MiXeR software may not be used for commercial purpose or in medical applications.